13 Florida harvest festivals: Get a taste of fall, even in Florida

 9. Don’t forget your camera or at least charge up your phone.

-10. Remember that, by state statute, farms have limited liability for personal injury or loss.
+10. Farms have limited liability for personal injury or loss.
 Act responsibly and have fun.

 To learn more about Florida agritourism: